-If you’re flying to your vacation destination, be sure to be prepared for the “jet bloat” that always occurs at the most inopportune time.
+Not specifically a travel illness but, if you are flying to your vacation destination, be sure to be prepared for the “jet bloat” that always occurs at the most inopportune time.
 This happens when the body is forced to deal with increased gas volume due to elevation gains (the higher the altitude you fly, the more the gas in the body expands).
-Activated charcoal capsules, like CharcoCaps, do double duty to help absorb some of the gas volume as well as the odor.
-Now only if your seat mates would read this tip!
+Activated charcoal capsules, like CharcoCaps, do double duty to help absorb some of the gas volume as well as the odour.
+Now only if your seat-mates would read this tip!

 Happy, Healthy Travels!

-The medical information on this site is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
-Please consult your health care provider before making any healthcare decisions or for guidance about a specific medical condition.
+The medical information on this site is provided as an information resource only and is not to be used or relied on for any diagnostic or treatment purposes.
+If symptoms worsen seek medical attention and please consult your health care provider before making any healthcare decisions or for guidance about a specific medical condition.

 – Pack this!
 4 Natural Remedies for Travel Ailments

 – 7 Travel Tips In Cases of Emergency

 – Taking Flight with Lewis N Clark Compression Socks and Compression Packers